 The smallest Rodent is the Delanys swamp mouse, and the largest is the capybara of South America.

 Whilst very similar, there are a number of subtle differences that scientists used to determine the difference between Rodentia and Lagomorpha categories.

 Firstly, rabbits have two sets of upper incisors.

-They have the front set, which constantly grow just like the rodent, but also have a smaller ‘peg’ set just behind.
+They have the front set, which constantly grows just like the rodent, but also have a smaller ‘peg’ set just behind.

 They still have one pair of bottom incisors.

-Rabbits also have a different digestive system.
+Rabbits also have different digestive systems.
 They can produce poop pellets with different stages of digestion, and they are known to eat their own partially digested droppings which are a good source of nutrients.
 This is handy in the winter when food is harder to find.

 Rabbits are herbivores, meaning they only feed on plant matter.